TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

 ------------------------

-This model for permissions behaves very similar to permission systems on Unix and Linux systems.
+This model for permissions behaves very similar to permission systems on `Unix`:pn: and `Linux`:pn: systems.
 Folders are seen as a collection of files and folders.
 If you want to change *that collection* by adding, removing or renaming files or folders you need to have **write permissions for the folder** as well.
 If you only want to change the content of a file you need write permissions